Ceheiss/testing-tests/README.md

 The first four methods (forEach, filter, map, and reduce) are done following Watch and Code "Testing" section (although I try the exercises before the videos, so differences are expected).
 Whatever follows next are exercises on my own.

+Finished means it passes all the tests, not perfect code.
+There are some solutions I think could be better and refactored, and I will in due time.

 ---
 ## To be completed:
 1. Array.prototype.forEach --> finished